mevdschee/usb-soft-kvm/README.md

 ./usb-soft-kvm.sh
 ```

 Select "Uninstall" from the menu.
-This will remove all udev rules and scripts.
+This will remove the udev rules.

 ## Troubleshooting